DanDias/hexo-theme-weightless/README.md

 ## Search

 If you want search support with this theme, install `hexo-generator-lunr`.
-After the installation
+After the installation, do `hexo generate` again, and you will have this feature enable automagically.

 ---